 Chaenostoma revolutum is a perennial shrublet growing to 60 cm in height with a branching, erect to spreading habit.
-The leaves are grey-green, opposite and narrow with their margins usually rolled under.
-There are tiny glandular hairs on the leaves.
-Several Chaenostoma shrubs are known as skunkbushes, due to their fetid smell.
+Several Chaenostoma shrubs are known as skunkbushes, on account of their fetid smell.
 This one is the fineleaf skunkbush, suggesting a well below pleasant odour.

 The flowers are small, mauve-blue or pink with orange throats from which yellow anthers protrude.
-The flower tube of Chaenostoma revolutum is 1 cm or shorter.
+The flower tube of C. revolutum is 1 cm or shorter.
 The five petals have rounded tips.

-The genus name refers to the gaping or funnel-shaped flower tube found on the plants (chaeno meaning to gape or open in Greek; stoma means mouth, also in Greek) (Vlok and Schutte-Vlok, 2010; Bond and Goldblatt, 1984).
+The genus name refers to the gaping or funnel-shaped flower tube found on the plants.
+Chaeno means open or to gape in Greek; stoma means mouth, also in Greek (Vlok and Schutte-Vlok, 2010; Bond and Goldblatt, 1984).